Share |

 Congrats on your surgery!

 Artificial sweeteners give me migraines which made post op difficult as far as protein shakes go.
 There is one protein drink I drink that is natural - it does have caffeine in it - it's called Bolthouse Farms (in the product section of your grocery store).
-You can also try Agave Sweetener (it looks like honey in the sweetener section).
+You can also try Agave Sweetener (it looks like honey in the sweetener section).b

+I will say this about post op eating, food becomes more about quality than quantity - the fresh, good-for-you food is better.
+Try staying on the outside of the grocery store aisles (this is a trick for my migraines as well).
 This may not be what doctors will tell you about getting in enough protein after surgery, but in my experience, when you're in the post op phase (and I'm not an expert) you won't be able to get in the 'recommended' amount while you're still healing.
-So the best thing you can do is just try to eat until you're satisfied.